frictionlessdata/docs/references/tableschema-py.md

 ### Plugins

 Table Schema has a plugin system.
-Any package with the name like `tableschema_<name>` could be imported as:
+Any package with the name like `tableschema_<name>` can be imported as:

 ```python
 from tableschema.plugins import <name>
 ```

-If a plugin is not installed `ImportError` will be raised with a message describing how to install the plugin.
+If a plugin is not installed, an `ImportError` will be raised with a message describing how to install the plugin.

 #### Official plugins